UNINETTSigma2/documentation/apps/matlab.md

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.
 If there are more than one, the default is marked with `*`.

+To start Matlab on a login node, do as: matlab -nodisplay -nodesktop -nojvm (Remember the license link (see License))

 | Module     | Version     |
 | :------------- | :------------- |
 | MATLAB |2017a|

 ## License
-You need a link to a Matlab licence server for your university (UiB,UiT,UiO and NTNU).
+You need a link to a Matlab licence server for your university (UiB,UiT,UiO or NTNU).
-Send an email to support@metacenter.no and ask for this link.
+Send an email to support@metacenter.no and ask for the link to your university.

+Add this link to the enviroment variabel MLM_LICENCE_FILE as: export MLM_LICENSE_FILE=link-to-matlab-licens-server

-Add the link in you job script or in .bashrc as:
+Add this enviroment variable setting into your job script or .bashrc

-export MLM_LICENSE_FILE=link-to-matlab-licens-server

 ## Job script
-Job script for standard matlab program for 1 compute node (eg. myprogram.m) ( Copy the text below into a file (named eg job.sh) ):
+Job script for standard Matlab program for 1 compute node (eg. myprogram.m) Copy the text below into a file (named eg job.sh), and change --account and --job-name

 ```
 #!/bin/bash